Retail Property Finance

 Owner-Occupied Retail Finance

-Retailers purchasing their own trading premises are assessed on the trading performance of the business — turnover, adjusted net profit, and debt service capacity.
+Retailers purchasing their own trading premises are assessed on the trading performance of the business, turnover, adjusted net profit, and debt service capacity.
 This approach follows the same principles as any owner-occupied commercial mortgage.
 Established retailers with a multi-year trading record and demonstrable profitability are well-served by this market.
 New or early-stage businesses are more challenging but achievable with specialist lenders who understand sector dynamics.
+Pharmacy and healthcare retail businesses are particularly favoured by lenders, many offer enhanced terms for regulated healthcare occupiers including reduced deposit requirements.

 Retail Investment Finance